erikespana/Cascade-News/Includes/README.md

+Description
-A script that generates the include files for the Head section of a page
+An XSLT format that generates CSS and javascript include files for the <head> section of a page.

+Goals
+* Ensure certain CSS and javascript code (e.g. Google Analytics) are added to each page.
+* Manage all CSS and javascript code in one place.
+* Flexibility to add or remove certain components from individual pages via the data definition.

 * Default includes
 	* jQuery 1.8.2